anup26x11x2006/nicepage/README.md

-# NICepage made by anup.
+# NICEpage made by anup.